 I use data on the labour market from the 2009-10 and 2011-12 rounds of the Indian National Sample Surveys (NSS) and combine this with a geographically referenced data source on media reports of physical and sexual assaults that occur in Indian districts over time (the Global Database of Events, Language and Tone or GDELT).
 Using the combined data, I investigate the effect of media-reported violence in one's local area or district in the past quarter on whether or not a woman decides to work outside the home today.

-Using statistical methods that allow me to rule out several sources of spurious correlation, I find that a one standard-deviation increase in sexual assault reports (or approximately 64 reports over a 3-month period) within the local area of a woman leads to a reduction in the probability that she works outside her home by 3.6% of the sample average of female labour supply.
+Using statistical methods that allow me to rule out several sources of spurious correlation, I find that a one standard-deviation increase in sexual assault reports (or approximately 0.03 reports per 1000 people over a 3-month period) within the local area of a woman leads to a reduction in the probability that she works outside her home by 5.5% of the sample average of female labour supply.
 In contrast, there is no effect of physical assault reports on whether women work outside the home, or of sexual assault reports on whether men work outside the home.4

 Consistent with a model in which women make investments to overcome their fear in the presence of economic incentives (Becker and Rubinstein 2011), I find that the effect of local violence on labour supply is weaker among women belonging to poor households.
 In other words, women from poor households are not deterred from going outside their homes to work even when there is high reporting of local violence given that they have strong economic incentives to overcome their fears.